top of page

 For me, a big piece of the puzzle is having discipline and routines.
 I wrote a blog post describing my routines and checklists.
 Having those things helped keep my mind focused on what was most important.
 It also kept me from being distracted and/or worrying about things every day.

 The actual rides were freeing.
-I rode 90%+ of the miles by myself.
-Sometimes I listened to books or podcasts, but often it was time to just think—or NOT think.
-In life I often think too much, so this was a vacation from that.
+I rode 90% or more of the miles by myself.
+Sometimes I listened to books or podcasts, but often it was time just to think—or NOT think.
+In life, I usually think too much, so this was a vacation from that.
 The ride helped my mental health.

-A bigger question, that I get from a lot of people, is about the loneliness.
+A bigger question that I often get from people is about loneliness.
 I didn’t feel lonely at all during this ride.
-In the first half of the ride I would usually eat dinner with Bruce and Dave and see them along the ride.
+In the first half of the ride, I would usually eat dinner with Bruce and Dave and see them along the ride.

 For the second half of the ride (Pueblo on), I was completely “solo.”
-But then again I wasn’t.
+But then again, I wasn’t.
 I talked to Chris every day, often more than once.
-I talked to my kids and my brothers.
+I spoke to my kids and my brothers.
 I also talked to all of you every couple of days.
 Writing this blog has been very therapeutic.
-And the feedback I have received through comments, emails, texts, or other communications have helped me feel connected to my friends and family.
+The feedback I have received through comments, emails, texts, and other communications has helped me feel connected to my friends and family.

 The second half of the ride featured plenty of new friends that I kept meeting—sometimes for a few minutes, a few hours, or a few days.
-One of the benefits of riding the TransAmerica Trail is that there are other riders.
-We met only a few before Pueblo, because the Western Express portion of the ride is less popular.
-But after that, I found many riders going the same way would be with me for a several days in a row (Matt, Steve, Colin, Julio, Suman, Dan and others).
-I talked to some of these guys several days in a row and others just once.
+One of the benefits of riding the TransAmerica Trail is that it offers opportunities to meet other riders.
+We met only a few before Pueblo, because the Western Express portion of the ride is less prevalent.
+However, after that, I found that many riders would accompany me for several days in a row (Matt, Steve, Colin, Julio, Suman, and others).
+I spoke with some of these individuals several days in a row, while others I spoke with just once.
 It was nice to share thoughts as we rode the same adventure.
 I have not felt lonely or disconnected.
 I have felt supported by so many people.
-Thanks to all of you for providing that support.
+Thank you all for providing that support.

 All of that said, 7 weeks is a long time to be on the road and I am excited to get back home.
 I think my body could do this trip longer—maybe with a few more rest days—but my mind is itching to get back to normal.